Should You Try Dry Needling?

 When a muscle becomes tense or worked up into a spasm, it forms what is known as trigger points.
 Trigger points are essentially the working material of dry needling therapists.

-But if you’re wondering ‘what does dry needling do?’ and ‘does it really help to alleviate pain?’ we answer it for you in this blog.
+But if you’re wondering ‘what does dry needling do?’ and ‘does it really help to alleviate pain?’, read on.

 1. What is Dry Needling?